 - Durability is weaker than other options

 The Nike Vapor Untouchable 3 Elite was designed specifically with skill players in mind.
 Quarterbacks, safeties, and running backs will benefit from the Untouchable 3’s speed and durability.
-In our opinion, the most impressionable feature of this cleat is its FlyKnit material.
+In our opinion, one of the most impressionable features of this cleat is its FlyKnit material.

 - Has excellent knit quality for comfort and flexibility